Healthy Chicken Sausage & Roasted Veggie Sheet Pan Dinner

-Sheet pan dinners are crazy popular right now and for good reason–they’re one-dish and hands-off, they’re quick, and clean-up is a breeze.
+Sheet pan dinners are crazy popular and for good reason–they’re one-dish and hands-off, they’re quick, and clean-up is a breeze.
 So if you’re running in 5,000 directions over the next few weeks, you can still eat your veggies.
 It’s a miracle.

 To get started, slice some chicken sausages (right now, I really like the Chicken Apple Smoked Sausages–this is the Sam’s Club brand and I think they’re just as good as the name brand),